-This lesson is also included in the STEP-BY-STEP Interactive Writing Notebooks with mini lessons for paragraph, narrative, opinion, and informative writing designed to scaffold through the writing process.
+This lesson is also included in the STEP-BY-STEP Writing Notebooks® with mini lessons for paragraph, narrative, opinion, and informative writing designed to scaffold through the writing process.
 It includes anchor charts for teaching, interactive notebook pages for taking notes, modeled stories, grade by grade mentor text, practice sheets, tracking forms, goal forms, prompts, and so much more!
-Click on the pic below to find out how to motivate students and boost test scores with this STEP-BY-STEP year-long writing program!
+Click on the pic below to find out how to motivate students and boost test scores with this year-long STEP-BY-STEP writing program®!

 “I cannot praise this resource enough!!!
 I wanted to give it a 5-star rating in every category.
 It is truly the most comprehensive and engaging writing resource I have ever had the privilege of using.
 This purchase was worth every cent!!!!
 Thank you so much for making it available!” – Tina